neozenith/clem/ROADMAP.md

 ---

-## 🚧 Phase 3: Web UI & Observability (IN PROGRESS - Backend Complete ✅)
+## ✅ Phase 3: Web UI & Observability (COMPLETE)

 **Goal**: Visual interface for exploring sessions and events.

 **From NEW_VISION.md**:
 > `uvx clem web` should start a local web server which will start a locally run FastAPI webserver which will host our frontend webapp.
 It will be a plain React application built with Vite that interacts the FastAPI webserver which holds the logic for interacting with the knowledge base we will be curating.

-### Completed Work ✅
+### Completed Work
 - [x] **FastAPI backend** (src/clem/web/)
-  - REST API endpoints: /api/stats, /api/domains, /api/projects, /api/sessions
+  - REST API endpoints: /api/stats, /api/domains, /api/projects, /api/sessions, /api/sessions/{id}/events
   - Pydantic models for request/response validation
-  - CORS configuration for local React dev server (localhost:5173, localhost:3000)
+  - CORS configuration for local React dev server
   - OpenAPI/Swagger documentation at /api/docs
   - Health check endpoint at /api/health
+  - Static file serving for React build
+  - Client-side routing support

+- [x] **React frontend** (frontend/)
+  - Vite + React 18 + TypeScript setup
+  - React Router for URL-based navigation
+  - Domain/Project/Session hierarchy navigation
+  - Session event timeline visualization (turn-by-turn)
+  - Tailwind CSS for styling
+  - Storybook for component development
+  - Vitest + Playwright for testing

 - [x] **CLI integration**
   - `clem web` command to start uvicorn server